day8/re-frame/docs/Effects.md

 Why?
 Well, because they are all side-effecty they will be a pain to test rigorously.
 And the combination of fancy logic and limited testing always ends in tears.
+If not now, later.

 A second word of advice - when you create an effect handler, you also have to design (and document!) the structure of the `value` expected.

-When you do, realise that you are creating a nano DSL for `value` and try to make it simple too.
-Resist tricky.
+When you do, realise that you are designing a nano DSL for `value` and try to make that design simple too.
+If you resist being terse and smart, and instead, favor slightly verbose and obvious, your future self will thank you.
 Create as little cognitive overhead as possible for the eventual readers of your effectful code.

+This advice coming from the guy who named effects `fx` ...
+Oh, the hypocrisy.

-Here's the builtin effect handler for `:db`:
+In my defence, here's the builtin effect handler for `:db`:
 ```clj
 (reg-fx
   :db